HSKWON023/Project/README.md

 ---

 ## 🚀 6.
-DDIM Fast Sampling (Extension)
+DDIM Fast Sampling

 In the original DDPM formulation, sampling requires running the reverse process for all diffusion steps (T = 300 in this project).
 This makes generation relatively slow on CPU.

-To accelerate sampling, I additionally implemented **Denoising Diffusion Implicit Models (DDIM)** based on Song et al. (2020).
+To accelerate sampling, I additionally implemented Denoising Diffusion Implicit Models (DDIM) based on Song et al. (2020).
-DDIM treats the reverse process as a deterministic mapping and allows us to use a **subsequence of timesteps** instead of all 300 steps.
+DDIM treats the reverse process as a deterministic mapping and allows us to use a subsequence of timesteps instead of all 300 steps.

 ### 6.1 Implementation